Visa policy of Taiwan: Visa on arrival

 In addition, holders of emergency or temporary passports with a validity of more than 6 months issued by visa-exempt countries are eligible for visa on arrival for a fee.
 The duration of stay is 30 days regardless of nationality and cannot be extended.
 This measure does not apply to holders of emergency or temporary passports issued by Japan or the United States as they are visa exempt.

 Visa on arrival is only available at Taiwan Taoyuan International Airport.
 For passengers arriving at Taipei Songshan Airport, Kaohsiung International Airport or Taichung Airport, they would be issued a temporary entry permit and will have to apply for a visa at the Bureau of Consular Affairs (BOCA) headquarters in Taipei, any of the offices of Ministry of Foreign Affairs in Taiwan, or the BOCA office at Taiwan Taoyuan International Airport.
 Passengers without a visa will not be allowed to depart from Taiwan.

 Any passenger arriving at a port of entry other than the one listed above will be denied entry.

-Permanent residents of Hong Kong and Macau
+Permanent residents of Hong Kong and Macau of Chinese nationality

 Permanent residents of Hong Kong and/or Macau may be eligible for an Exit & Entry Permit upon arrival for NT$300 or may apply for an Entry Permit online at no cost to visit Taiwan for less than 30 days.